ovh/docs/pages/platform/kubernetes-k8s/deploying-hello-world/guide.en-au.md

 ![Select your cluster](images/select-cluster.png){.thumbnail}

-Click on your cluster to access on its information.
+Click on your cluster to access its information.

 ![OVHcloud Managed Kubernetes cluster view](images/cluster-infos.png){.thumbnail}